Wherever you are in St Albans, we’ve got a top-rated instructor just round the corner. Some of our top areas are:

 Alternatively, you might want a bit of practise on country lanes.
 There’s certainly a good deal around, especially snaking north towards Wheathampstead and Harpenden.
 With the Midrive app, you’ll get a lesson report detailing the route you and your instructor take.
 Wherever you end up going, we’re sure with us it’ll be taking you that step closer to passing!

-When it comes to choosing between our manual and automatic lessons in St Albans, there’s lots of food for thought!
+When it comes to choosing between our manual and automatic driving lessons in St Albans, there’s lots of food for thought!

 There’s certainly less to get your head around if you choose to take automatic lessons, but it’s worth noting that an automatic licence will only qualify you to drive an automatic vehicle.
 In some ways, the manual licence offers more freedom as it qualifies you to drive both types of vehicle.
 Manual lessons tend to be cheaper too as there is a greater number of instructors around.